ASU-CPI/ASU-CPI/README.md

 ASU-CPI
 =======
-Center for Policy Informatics at Arizona State University
+This is the GitHub organizational account for the [Center for Policy Informatics](https://cpi.asu.edu/) at [Arizona State University](https://www.asu.edu/)